 The concept of a traditional family unit can encompass a diverse range of different types of support systems and family members.
-Whatever your family arrangement, certain aspects of child custody are certain — establishing paternity is crucial both to children born to unwed couples as well as parents who have questions about a child’s paternity.
-From establishing child support to ensuring proper childhood development, paternity establishment is an important aspect of securing custody.
+Whatever your family arrangement, particular aspects of child custody are certain — establishing paternity is crucial both to children born to unwed couples as well as parents who have questions about a child’s paternity.
+From establishing child support to ensuring proper childhood development, paternity establishment is a critical aspect of securing custody.

-If you require the assistance of an experienced family law attorney to establish paternity, schedule a consultation with The Law Office of Silverman, Mack & Associates.
+If you require the assistance of an experienced family law attorney to establish paternity, schedule a free consultation with The Law Office of Silverman, Mack & Associates.
 Our lawyers have a thorough understanding of family laws in the State of Florida and can assist you through each step of the paternity establishment process.
-Secure your parental rights — contact us today.
+Secure your rights — contact our law offices in Gainesville, FL today!

 What Is Paternity Establishment?

 Paternity establishment refers to the process of determining a child’s legal father.
-A child born to unmarried parents in the State of Florida has no legal father until paternity is established.
+When a child is born to unmarried parents in the State of Florida, the child has no legal father until paternity is legally established.